joee9/spotifystats/README.md

 ## Outline
 - `get_rp.py` should be run each hour; this "gets recently played" songs.
-- `analysis.py` compiles a text based summary and LaTeX generated `.pdf` of top songs for the day and month and places them in `./analysis`
+- `analysis.py` compiles a text based summary and LaTeX generated `.pdf` of top songs for the day and month and places them in `./analysis/`
-- `send_analysis.py` sends the text and `/pdf` analyses to the email addresses within `secrets.py`
+- `send_analysis.py` sends the text and `.pdf` analyses to the email addresses within `secrets.py`